 There are many options to consider when developing a software application; all come with unique, positive possibilities and downsides.
 The same is true for no-code app development platforms.
 While these newer platforms may seem like a good option for companies that want to develop their applications, some drawbacks need serious consideration before starting.

 We can help you discover what is right for your business.
 Contact Becky Faith at 502.465.5104 for more details on how we can help.
-And look for our second upcoming article in this series that discusses options, such as Logic Apps or Outsystems, which are better if you want more control over application workflows.
+And look for our second upcoming article in this series that discusses Low-Code options, which are better if you want more control over application workflows.